 The next step of the deployment setup covers “dependencies”, feel free to skip this as Cloud Drive Mapper requires no pre-existing software to be installed.

-The final step of the app setup is determining which user groups/devices the app will be deployed to, simply select the AAD user group you wish this to be deployed to or alternatively select “all devices” as a cover-all.
+The final step of the app setup is determining which user groups/devices the app will be deployed to, simply select the AAD user group you wish this to be deployed to.

 Once this is configured you should see the CDM app in the list of Apps within Intune, Intune will then attempt an installation after a short period of time.